sourcegraph/handbook/content/departments/engineering/teams/release/guides/k8s.md

 Not only is this much better for deployment as it’s much simpler than forking the repo and maintaining the changes yourself, it also ensures that you never have to deal with merge conflicts during upgrades.

-#### Why are you adding it as a deployment method?

-- Customers have requested it
-- Helm is widely adopted and can be considered an industry standard
-- It saves customers from maintaining a fork of the deploy-sourcegraph repo and managing git conflicts when merging in the latest version.
-- Simplifies previously complex customizations for customers.
-For example, when using the existing [kustomize namespaced overlay](https://sourcegraph.com/github.com/sourcegraph/deploy-sourcegraph/-/tree/overlays/namespaced) to deploy Sourcegraph into a custom namespace, users need to set the namespace in multiple files.
-With helm, these files pull the correct namespace value without manual input.

 #### How should we position Helm to customers?

 We recommend Helm as _**the**_ best method for deploying Sourcegraph.
 However, it's still early for Sourcegraph and Helm, so if a customer is unfamiliar with Helm and more comfortable with our other deployment/configuration methods, we suggest not pushing hard for them to use Helm.